Rupert Lowe: Bullying allegations and suspension from Reform UK

 Lowe said that he had disagreed with Farage over the former's endorsement of mass deportations and support for forcibly removing over a million people from the UK if required.
-Staff members for Lowe have dismissed the bullying allegations as "nonsense", and the alleged bullying by Lowe was later revealed not to involve him.
+Staff members for Lowe have dismissed the bullying allegations as "nonsense".
 Lowe's entire parliamentary team wrote a public letter in support of him, denying the allegations and stating they have never been contacted as part of any parliamentary investigation.
 The former deputy leader of Reform UK Ben Habib called Lowe's suspension "an injustice".
 Habib accused Farage and Yusuf of "trumping up complaints against" Lowe to oust him after Elon Musk suggested Lowe should become Leader of Reform UK instead of Farage.
 Reform's official X account stopped retweeting Lowe's posts after Musk's comments.
 Habib called for both men's resignations.

-Musk has reportedly considered backing Lowe if he forms a new party after the row, while multiple senior Conservative figures expressed an interest in Lowe defecting to the Conservative Party instead.
+Musk considered backing Lowe if he formed a new party after the row, while multiple senior Conservative figures expressed an interest in Lowe defecting to the Conservative Party instead.
 On 20 March 2025, BBC News reported on a series of leaked WhatsApp messages between Farage and an unnamed source in which Farage spoke of Lowe as "contemptible" and his anger with Lowe's Daily Mail interview.
 In the messages, Farage stated that the inquiry into Lowe's alleged behaviour was the right thing to do because the "reputation of the party must be protected", and that he had not allowed a lawyer to complete the investigation before suspending Lowe because he had been "damaging the party just before elections".
 In response, Lowe told the BBC that the leaked messages proved that the motivation behind his removal was his criticism of Reform UK's party structure, policy and communication and criticism of Farage himself.
 Lowe concluded by saying Farage "must never be Prime Minister".
 Farage himself did not comment on the leaks.